Foreign Policy: The Apple Of Their Pie

 Robert Zeliger is an editor for Foreign Policy

-Clearly, the best part of yesterday's tense parliamentary session with Rupert and James Murdoch was when Wendi Murdoch leapt up to defend her husband after a spectator splattered a foam pie in his face.
-She literarily jumped over people to slap the man.
+Clearly, the best part of yesterday's tense parliamentary session with Rupert and James Murdoch was when Wendi Murdoch leapt up to defend her husband after a spectator splattered him with a foam pie.
+She literally jumped over people to slap the man.

 Here's the account of an eyewitness in the room: